 The concept of Perfect Store (*) was developed in the early 2000’s in a number of big CPG companies, but it was popularised by Unilever and Bain.
 It encapsulates the idea of an ideal, yet achievable, shopping experience, that would maximize the brand’s chances of sell-out.
 I would describe it as the logical continuation of the marketing mix canvas – the well-known “4 Ps” (Product, Price, Place, Promotion), that were then turned into “6 Ps” (+ People, Process) some years ago.

 If I were to give one definition for the Perfect Store, I would say it is THE set of in-store standards that a manufacturer has to reach in order to optimise its performance in offline retail.
-It involves:

 - understanding shopper needs and behaviours